 Celine Dyer and Rima Moeka’a, from the Climate Change Cook Islands Office, spoke to the students from Tereora, Nukutere and Imanuela about the nuances and effects of climate change.

 Dyer spoke about climate variability - the nature climate cycles which are important to know in order to understand climate change.

-“Last year in the Cook Islands we discovered that there are two natural climate cycles that more or less determine climate here,” Dyer said.
+“In the Cook Islands we discovered that there are two natural climate cycles that more or less determine climate here,” Dyer said.

 “That doesn’t mean that there are only two climate cycles, but the two for us here are the El Nino Southern Oscillation (ENSO) and the other second is the Pacific Decadal Oscillation (PDO).”

 In the ENSO cycle, there are two phases – the El Niño and the La Niña, which produce opposite effects in the northern and southern groups.